Tabriz: Industries

-Handcrafts ateliers
+Handcrafts and ateliers

 Due to its distinct handicrafts and carpets Tabriz is selected as the world city of crafts and carpet.
 Tabriz is the main centre for the production of the famous Iranian Rugs.
 The distinctive durability of Tabriz's carpets and its unique designs made it a famous brand in the world's carpet markets.
 Tabrizi rugs and carpets usually have ivory backgrounds with blue, rose, and indigo motifs.
 They often feature symmetrical and balanced designs.
 They usually have a single medallion that is surrounded by vines and palmettos.
 One of the main quality characteristics of Tabriz rugs is the weaving style, using specialities that guarantee the durability of the rug in comparison for example with Kashan rugs.
+Therefore, most discussion surrounding Tabrizi rugs is on their high quality and durability instead of their traditional designs.
+However, Tabrizi rug patterns are not as easily identifiable as other cities' rug patterns as they are less distinctive, unlike Isfahan and Shiraz rugs, and most, if not clearly labeled Tabrizi, are assumed Tabrizi and met with labels like "probably Tabrizi."

 Other than carpets, the city is famous for several other handicrafts including silverwares, wood engraving, pottery and ceramics, Ghalamzani (Irania style of toreutics), Moarraq (Iranian style of Mosaic), Monabbat, embroider.

 Shopping

 Shopping centres are mostly located in the city centre, including Grand Bazaar of Tabriz, pedestrian malls on Tarbiyat street, Shahnaz street and Ferdowsi street.
 Also, there are some malls and a lot of elegant & luxurious boutiques of jewellery, rugs, clothes, handicrafts, confectionery and nuts, home appliances and so on in the Abresan intersection, Roshdiyeh district and Kouy Valiasr.

 The special feature of Tabriz's malls is that most of them are designated to a particular order, such as home appliances, jewelry, shoes, clothes, wedding ceremonies, ladies/babies/men specialties, leather products, handicrafts, agricultural products, computers, electronic components, industrial equipment, piping equipment, chemical materials, agricultural machines, stationery, books, rugs, construction stuff and others.

 Likewise, there are seasonal/occasional shopping fairs opened mainly in the Tabriz International Exhibition Center.